nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

   logical components, e.g. Hero, Content and Footer.
 Create a Storybook story for the Hero component to make sure it behaves as expected.
 When satisfied, wire it into the Home page.
+- The two images for this exercise are provided in this bullsfirst-docs repo.
+  Copy them from `/code/src/assets` to your repo under `/src/assets`.
 - Create simple unit tests to make sure that the components are rendering correctly.
 - Start a new integration test named `authentication.spec.js`.
 We will expand